DylanKennyBoland/JuniorCatanJava/README.md

 	               .   .           .   .           .   .           .   .
 	                 .
 21              19              .

 For a nicer picture of the board, see the board.png image in the Diagrams folder.

 Lair sites are represented by the numbers 1 - 33.
 Ship sites are represented by the '+' symbol.

-Note in the game when you view the board, you will see the player's ships labeled as " 1 - 2 " and so on.
+Note in the game when you view the board, you will also be given a list of the player's ships labeled as " 1 - 2 " and so on.
 This means that player owns the ship site between lair site 1 and lair site 2.

 When a player builds on a site a letter corresponding to the players colour will appear on that site:
 Lairs are represented by lowercase letters and ships are represented by upper case letters.